FuelLabs/sway-applications/fundraiser/SPECIFICATION.md

 ##### Requirements

-- The following parameters are required
-  - Author identity
-    - `type`: Identity
 - The following values should be returned
   - Campaigns created by the author (active / completed)
     - `type`: struct